 If you surveyed employees in any ofﬁce environment on any given day, it’s likely that a signiﬁcant percentage would report that the temperature made them feel uncomfortable.
 That’s because ofﬁce heating and cooling systems typically use a single thermostat to control temperature in a zone that contains many people, and thermal comfort varies from person to person.

-The possibility for allowing each employee to control the temperature in their own microenvironment is moving closer to reality, thanks to an ongoing project led by Syracuse University researchers, in collaboration with Air Innovations, United Technologies Research Center, Bush Technical LLC, and Cornell University.
+The possibility for allowing each employee to control the temperature in their own microenvironment is moving closer to reality, thanks to an ongoing project led by Syracuse University faculty researchers, in collaboration with Air Innovations, United Technologies Research Center, Bush Technical LLC, and Cornell University.

-In 2015, Syracuse University began a $3.2 million project to develop a microenvironmental control system, called μX, to provide localized thermal management for ofﬁce workers, which would dramatically reduce building energy use.
-That project, led by H. Ezzat Khalifa, now professor emeritus of mechanical and aerospace engineering, produced several prototype units.
+Ongoing Syracuse University Research: In 2015, Syracuse University began a $3.2 million ARPA-E project to develop microenvironmental control systems, called μX, to provide localized thermal management for ofﬁce workers, which would dramatically reduce building energy use.
+With support from SyracuseCoE, faculty and students at Syracuse University the personalized environmental control systems project, led by H. Ezzat Khalifa, now professor emeritus of mechanical and aerospace engineering, produced several prototype units.
 Now, Air Innovations is working with SyracuseCoE to redesign the unit for cost-effective commercial manufacture.

 “The real core technology that was developed is commercializable, but there are individual components that are not ready for manufacture, so we need to substitute with off-the-shelf technology,” says Michael Wetzel, president and CEO of Air Innovations in Syracuse.